talmolab/sleap-roots/README.md

 ## Tutorials
 Jupyter notebooks are located in this repo at `sleap-roots/notebooks`.

-To use them, add Jupyter Lab to your conda environment (recommended):
+To use them, activate your conda environment which includes JupyterLab (recommended):

 ```
 conda activate sleap-roots
-pip install jupyterlab
 ```

 Clone this repository if you haven't already:

 ```